 U—Permission of offering school required

-V—Permission of ESM Director of Academic affairs required
+V—Permission of Eastman School of Music director of academic affairs required

 3—Open to majors only